ritik168/Library_-Analysis-/README.md

 SELECT * FROM branch_reports;
 ```

- #### Task 18: Identify Members Issuing High-Risk Books
+## Identify Members Issuing High-Risk                  Books
+#### Task 16.
-#### Write a query to identify members who have issued books more than twice with the status "damaged" in the books table.
+Write a query to identify members who have issued books more than twice with the status "damaged" in the books table.
 Display the member name, book title, and the number of times they've issued damaged books.

-#### Task 19: Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.
-Description: Write a stored procedure that updates the status of a book in the library based on its issuance.
+## Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.
+Description: #### Task 17.
+Write a stored procedure that updates the status of a book in the library based on its issuance.
 The procedure should function as follows: The stored procedure should take the book_id as an input parameter.
 The procedure should first check if the book is available (status = 'yes').
 If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
 If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.

 ```
 CREATE OR REPLACE PROCEDURE issue_book(p_issued_id VARCHAR(10), p_issued_member_id VARCHAR(30), p_issued_book_isbn VARCHAR(30), p_issued_emp_id VARCHAR(10))